devleaks/pywinwing/docs/devnotes.md

 The package is a framework that facilitates the addition of devices and aircraft specifics into the same application.

+Given the positive news that [more devices will soon come](https://fsnews.eu/winwing-announces-new-peripherals-at-fsexpo-2025/), pywinwing has a framework to handle them all.

 # Custom Aircraft